AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

-# WordPress Theme Internationalization (i18n) Guide 2025
+# WordPress Theme and Plugin JS Internationalization (i18n) Guide 2025
 ## Tested on WordPress versions: 6.8.1, 6.8.2
 This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme.